Are Ghost Energy Drinks Bad for You? An Ingredient Analysis

 But what’s actually in Ghost Energy drinks?
 Are the ingredients bad for you?
 Are the ingredients shown actually proven to increase energy?
 And how do real users rate and describe the effects of Ghost Energy drinks?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Ghost Energy based on medical studies to give our take on whether or not the brand is bad for you.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Ghost Energy to give our take on whether or not the brand is bad for you.

 Does Ghost Energy Even Work?

-The active ingredients in Ghost Energy are shown above.
+The active ingredients in Ghost Energy Drink are shown below:

 There are ingredients in this formulation with research backing for enhancing energy and athletic performance.